Monday, March 10, 2025

-Discover Christopher Nolan's Desert Island Discs In This Podcast
+Discover Christopher Nolan’s Desert Island Discs With This 36-Minute Conversation

 Ever since “Dunkirk” came out last summer, Christopher Nolan has been busy on the interview circuit chatting up his Oscar nominated WWII movie.
 Anything you want to know about his unique epic is probably already out there.
 However, the fiercely private director rarely talks about his personal life, but this episode of BBC Radio 4‘s “Desert Island Discs” does open a compelling window into the music that inspires the filmmaker.